 Our San Francisco office is centrally located in the city’s vibrant Financial District, between the iconic San Francisco Ferry Building and Salesforce Park.
 The studio’s strong design culture is tangible, even reflected in the office’s architecture; rotating pin-up walls provide space for spontaneous design discussions to take place on the way to grab a cup of coffee.
 It’s a lively, collaborative atmosphere that creates opportunities for design to thrive.

 Steinberg Hart’s San Jose office is built on a legacy that goes back to the firm’s inception in Silicon Valley over 65 years ago.
 Our oldest office carries on a tradition of civic engagement, housing innovation, and educational excellence throughout the Bay Area on a wide range of project typologies.
-The office is deeply anchored in Downtown San Jose; we are proud to have contributed to shaping our community.
+The office is deeply anchored in Downtown San Jose, with a tangible impact on shaping the local community.
 The office hosts regular Calls to the Wall, impromptu opportunities for the team to gather around a specific design problem to solve it together.
-And, our annual Halloween costume contest is envied by all; we now have similar events in our other offices.
+And, the annual Halloween costume contest is envied by all; with similar events spreading to other offices.

 Our Halloween costume contest is - competitive to say the least.
 We start planning a month out, creating our teams and planning our group costumes.
 I've seen everything from the Jetsons to the Beatles, and I'm always impressed with how creative our teams get.